yggdrasil-network/yggdrasil-network.github.io/configuration.md

     - Each entry should begin with `tcp://` or `socks://proxyAddress:proxyPort/`.
 - `InterfacePeers`
     - Like peers above, but arranged using specific interface names: `{ "eth0": [ "tcp://peerAddress:peerPort", "tls://peerAddress:peerPort", "socks://proxyAddress:proxyPort/peerAddress:peerPort", ... ], "eth1": [], ... }` of peers to connect to.
-    - A `tcp://` peer connection can only connect to a `tcp://` listener, and a `tls://` peer connection can only connect to a `tls://` listener
+    - Note that a `tcp://` peer connection can only connect to a `tcp://` listener, and a `tls://` peer connection can only connect to a `tls://` listener
 - `AllowedEncryptionPublicKeys`
     - A list of strings in the form `["key", "key", ...]`, where `key` is each node's `EncryptionPublicKey` key which you would like to allow connections from.
     - This option allows you to restrict which other nodes can connect to your Yggdrasil node as a peer.
 It applies to incoming TCP connections.